leaksignal/leaksignal/docs/docs/Policy/Endpoints/Endpoint Config.md

 ### matches

-Each endpoint definition takes one or more [PathGlobs](Path%20Globs) in the `matches` field that define the request URLs that this endpoint applies for.
+Each endpoint definition takes one or more [Rule Filters](Rule%20Filter) in the `matches` field that define the targets that this endpoint applies for.

-The `matches` field can be a string or an array or strings, each of with are a PathGlob.

-If a given request URL matches multiple endpoints, the PathGlobs of those endpoints are ordered most general to least general.
-Any configurations of those more specific PathGlobs selectively override the more general configurations.
+If a given request target matches multiple endpoints, the rules of those endpoints are ordered most general to least general.
+Any configurations of those more specific rules selectively override the more general configurations.

 ### config